Keen-Sheen/XRPL/XRPL_Token/README.md

 This project is entails the creation of both hot & cold wallets to ensure best practice for launching a fundgable token/trustline on the XRPL.
 The cold wallet is the initial issuer of the token, the hot wallet is used as a user facing so one can transact publicly.
 The token created is called the XDA token.
-The Total Supply is 9,000,000
+The Total Supply is 9,000,000 & a total of 500,000 of XDA is sent to

 ## Step-by-Step Creation